mrspecht/mrspecht/README.md

 ## About me

-Educator and developer with over 10 years of experience helping people build skills through meaningful training.
-With a strong background in adult education, instructional design, and coding, I’m passionate about making complex topics accessible and creating learning experiences that lead to real results.
+Instructor and developer with over a decade of experience helping learners build skills through engaging, hands-on training.
+With a background in adult education, learning design, and coding, I’m passionate about making complex topics easy to understand and creating learning experiences where people feel supported and motivated.

-Over the years, I’ve partnered with instructors and industry experts to design courses, develop curriculum, and prepare learners for careers in software development and digital innovation.
-Seeing students gain confidence, build experience, and land their first roles is incredibly rewarding.
-Some have even returned as instructors, which speaks to the lasting impact of thoughtful course design and reminds me why this work matters.

-Beyond helping others learn and grow, I stay active as a developer, building everything from personal websites to full-scale web applications.
-This hands-on work keeps my problem-solving skills sharp and ensures the insights I bring to teaching are grounded in real-world practice.
-Whether I’m designing a course or writing code, I’m focused on creating solutions that make a real difference for the people who use them.
+Currently, I design technical courses and mentor aspiring developers, teaching web technologies and programming in ways that are approachable, relevant, and aligned with today’s tech landscape.

 <br />